YiZ279/Regression-Analysis-Python/README.md

 The file "Prediction Tool Output - Screenshots.docx" shows the output of the prediction tool, which pop ups in a new window.
 It predicts the math score using user input.

 ## Installations
-To do our analysis we had to install :
+To do our analysis we use these programs:
 * Python 3.7.3
+* Anaconda 3
 * Jupiter

+To run our code you will need these packages and datasets:
-* Packages: numpy, pandas, matplotlib.pyplot, pylab
+* Packages: numpy, pandas, matplotlib.pyplot, pylab, sklearn, statsmodels.api, tkinter
 * Dataset from kaggle (https://www.kaggle.com/spscientist/students-performance-in-exams)

 ## Set Up